crew travels to Mustafar in a daring attempt to rescue Kanan.

 - Lethal Lava Land: Mustafar, which also effectively doubles as a Fire and Brimstone Hell in planetary form.
 They never actually go down there, though.

-- Let's Get Dangerous!: After Ezra is apparently killed by the Inquisitor, Kanan takes a moment to calm down and collect himself, before telling his opponent how he's made a mistake since Kanan now has nothing left to fear.
+- Let's Get Dangerous!: After Ezra is apparently killed by the Inquisitor, Kanan takes a moment to calm down and collect himself.
+After taking a breath, he tells his opponent that he's made a mistake in (seemingly) killing his Padawan: now Kanan has nothing left to fear.
 He proceeds to utterly stomp the Inquisitor using a combination of Dual Wielding and Gun And Sword.

-- Midfight Weapon Exchange: Kanan and Ezra wield each other's lightsabers in the final swordfight, since the Inquisitor had taken Kanan's and they both know Kanan is the better swordsman.
-Ezra ends up swiping Kanan's from the Inquisitor's belt while he's distracted by Kanan.
+- Midfight Weapon Exchange: Kanan and Ezra wield each other's lightsabers in the final swordfight since the Inquisitor had taken Kanan's and they both know Kanan is the better swordsman.
+Ezra ends up swiping Kanan's from the Inquisitor's belt while he's distracted.

 - Moment Killer: Chopper ruins a moment between Hera and Kanan.